Looking forwards and backwards: dynamics and genealogies of locally regulated populations: Introduction

 \section{Introduction}

-As one takes a journey, long or short, the landscape changes: forests thicken or thin or change their composition; even in flat plains springtime grasslands host intergrading mosaics of different types of flowers.
+As one takes a journey, long or short, the landscape changes: forests thicken or thin or change their composition; even in flat plains, springtime prairies host intergrading mosaics of different types of flowers.
 The aim of this paper is to introduce and study a broad class of mechanistic spatial models that might describe how spatially heterogeneous populations live, die, and reproduce.
 Questions that we (start to) address include: How does population density change across space and time?
 How might we learn about the underlying dynamics from genealogical or genetic data?
 And, how does genetic ancestry spread across geography when looking back through time in these populations?

 Reproduction of individuals naturally leads to spatial branching process models, including branching random walk, branching Brownian motion, and the Dawson-Watanabe superprocesses.
 However, as a result of the branching assumption (once born, individuals behave independently of one another), a population evolving according to any of these models will either die out or grow without bound and, in so doing, can develop clumps of arbitrarily large density and extent.
 Our starting point here is an individual-based model of a single species in continuous space in which birth, death, and establishment may all depend on local population density as well as on spatial location, allowing for stable populations through density-dependent feedback.
+The model generalizes those introduced to the ecology literature by \citet{bolker/pacala:1997} and \citet{law/murrell/dieckmann:2003}, and our work follows various others in the mathematical literature (e.g., \citet{etheridge:2004,fournier2004microscopic}).

 Although it is often mathematically convenient to assume that individuals follow Brownian motion during their lifetime, in our model, offspring are thrown off according to some spatial distribution centred on the location of the parent and do not subsequently move.
 This is particularly appropriate for modelling plant populations, in which this dispersal of offspring around the parent is the only source of spatial motion.